We look at the top 10 body worries for men and ask male health experts what a man can do to solve them?

 What can you do?

-'There are no specific prostate cancer symptoms, but many men are diagnosed after presenting urinary symptoms,' says John Robertson, a nurse at the Prostate Cancer Charity.
+Don't feel embarrassed about seeing a doctor.'There are no specific prostate cancer symptoms, but many men are diagnosed after presenting urinary symptoms,' says John Robertson, a nurse at the Prostate Cancer Charity.

 'They may be getting up and needing the toilet in the night, going more frequently or needing the toilet again after just having been.
 Less commonly they may notice blood in their urine or semen.'